yongjohnlee80/techday20220922_Mermaid/README.md

 sequenceDiagram
     autonumber
     participant A as LM-UI
-    participant B as Cypress Testing
+    actor B as Cypress Testing
     participant C as LM-Backend

     Note over A, C: Label Manager Build Begins